Examples

 Key Characteristics of a Good Research Paper Title

-Here are some important factors that create an engaging and interesting research paper title:
+Here are some momentous factors that create an engaging and interesting research paper title:

 • Clarity and Precision: Clearly conveys the main idea.